dongle-the-gadget/UUPbot/docs/running/README.md

 x64-based Lightweight musl-based (i.e. Alphine)           | x64          | UUPbot-linux-musl-x64
 ARM32-based Linux distros                                 | ARM32        | UUPbot-linux-arm32
 ARM64-based Linux distros                                 | ARM64        | UUPbot-linux-arm64

+### Run the binaries

+Before running, set the `UUPDUMP_BOTTOKEN` environment variable to the bot token you got from Discord Developers Portal.

+Then you can execute the bot executable and the bot should be online!

 ## Building your own binaries